06 October, 2012

 Lamb for her

 We were impressed with the food.
-Both dishes were superb even Tonya's.
-She had ordered medium well lamb.
-I told her the chef was probably having cats when he saw the order.
-In the UK the rarer the better, but not me Tonya.
-If it looks raw or bloody it's still alive and she will poke her fork into the meat and bleat at me her discontent if there is even a hint of red.
-Then for some unknown reason, I am always the one to have it sent back.
+Both dishes were superb, even Tonya's.
+She had ordered medium-well lamb.
+I told her the chef was probably having a cat when he saw the order.
+In the UK, the rarer the better, but not me, Tonya.
+If it looks raw or bloody, it's still alive, and she will poke her fork into the meat and bleat at me her discontent if there is even a hint of red.
+Then, for some unknown reason, I am always the one to have it sent back.
 Sigh.

-Of course, my ordering salmon had her slightly nauseated since it was salmon that had caused her indigestion on the airplane.
-After a few remarks about the inconsideration of "some people" she was too busy enjoying her dinner to give me any grief about mine.
+Of course, my ordering salmon made her slightly nauseated since salmon had caused her indigestion on the aeroplane.
+After a few remarks about the inconsideration of "some people," she was too busy enjoying her dinner to give me any grief about mine.

-Meanwhile, at the other table, they were on desserts and the conversation had turned the volume down to a low church-like tone.
-Yes, we were being "spiritual" but the conversation was not about the people or land, but the elephants and giraffes.
+Meanwhile, they were on desserts at the other table, and the conversation had turned to a low, church-like tone.
+Yes, we were being "spiritual", but the conversation was not about the people or land, but the elephants and giraffes.
 I swear they were ageing hippies who couldn't shake their hippiness for yuppiness, or for ageing gracefully oldsters.
-How one can get "spiritual" over a giraffe walking by I can't fathom.
+How one can get "spiritual" over a giraffe walking by, I can't fathom.

-"The limpid eyes of the tall creature just captivated us.
-It looked at us like it knew who we were, it was so very profound!"
+"The tall creature's limpid eyes just captivated us.
+It looked at us like it knew who we were—it was so very profound!"

 I bet it was.

 I must say this would be a favourite dining place for me.
-The wait staff were attentive and friendly, the atmosphere was old world especially if you like stoned walls, fireplaces, polished wood, candlelight, and excellent food.
-I can't think of a more romantic setting though it is on the pricey side.
-I found it worth it, Tonya not so much, but I think the six diners spoiled it for her when they included her in their conversation by calling her a deaf-mute in a not-so-nice manner.
+The wait staff were attentive and friendly, and the atmosphere was old-world, especially if you like stoned walls, fireplaces, polished wood, candlelight, and excellent food.
+I can't think of a more romantic setting, though it is pricey.
+I found it worth it; Tonya, not so much.
+However, I believe the six diners spoiled it for her when they included her in their conversation by calling her a deaf-mute.

-Once we had the peace and quiet and the entire small room to ourselves, we were getting into a romantic after-dinner glow when the owner (I am assuming owner) came in with a complimentary glass of Glen Breton whiskey (it was Whiskey Tuesday) and well, I forgot meself and got into a discussion (much to the wife's disgust) on single malt whiskeys, Irish vs. Scottish blends, and while he and I found this all very stimulating, the wife was bored.
+Once we had the peace and quiet and the entire small room to ourselves, we were getting into a romantic after-dinner glow when the owner (assuming owner) came in with a complimentary glass of Glen Breton whiskey (it was Whiskey Tuesday).
+Well, I forgot meself and got into a discussion (much to the wife's disgust) on single malt whiskeys, Irish vs. Scottish blends, and while he and I found this all very stimulating, the wife was bored.
 Yes, she was.
-She sat there first sipping her wine and ignoring the whiskey, then it was face in hand looking around, then it was shifting in chair several times as if suddenly uncomfortable, and she ended it with a swift kick to me shins to end it NOW.
+She sat there first, sipping her wine and ignoring the whiskey, then it was face in hand, looking around, then it was shifting in her chair several times as if suddenly uncomfortable, and she ended it with a swift kick to me shins to end it NOW.
 Which I did.

 Tonya had the grilled pineapple and found it sadly lacking, but my apple cake was delicious.